Blended wing body: History

 In the early 1920s Nicolas Woyevodsky developed a theory of the BWB and, following wind tunnel tests, the Westland Dreadnought was built.
 It stalled on its first flight in 1924, severely injuring the pilot, and the project was cancelled.
 The idea was proposed again in the early 1940s for a Miles M.26 airliner project and the Miles M.30 "X Minor" research prototype was built to investigate it.
 The McDonnell XP-67 prototype interceptor also flew in 1944 but did not meet expectations.
+The 1944 Burnelli CBY-3 Loadmaster was a blended wing design intended for Canadian bush operations.

-NASA returned to the concept in the 1990s with an artificially stabilized 17 ft model (6% scale) called BWB-17, built by Stanford University, which was flown in 1997 and showed good handling qualities.
+NASA and McDonnell Douglas returned to the concept in the 1990s with an artificially stabilized 17 ft model (6% scale) called BWB-17, built by Stanford University, which was flown in 1997 and showed good handling qualities.
 From 2000 NASA went on to develop a remotely controlled research model with a 21 ft wingspan.

 NASA has also jointly explored BWB designs for the Boeing X-48 unmanned aerial vehicle.
 Studies suggested that a BWB airliner carrying from 450 to 800 passengers could achieve fuel savings of over 20 percent.

 Airbus is studying a BWB design as a possible replacement for the A320neo family.
 A sub-scale model flew for the first time in June 2019 as part of the MAVERIC (Model Aircraft for Validation and Experimentation of Robust Innovative Controls) programme, which Airbus hopes will help it reduce CO2 emissions by up to 50% relative to 2005 levels.

 The N3-X NASA concept uses a number of superconducting electric motors to drive the distributed fans to lower the fuel burn, emissions, and noise.
-The power to drive these electric fans is generated by two wing-tip mounted gas-turbine-driven superconducting electric generators.
+The power to drive these electric fans is generated by two wingtip-mounted gas-turbine-driven superconducting electric generators.
 This idea for a possible future aircraft is called a "hybrid wing body" or sometimes a blended wing body.
 In this design, the wing blends seamlessly into the body of the aircraft, which makes it extremely aerodynamic and holds great promise for dramatic reductions in fuel consumption, noise and emissions.
 NASA develops concepts like these to test in computer simulations and as models in wind tunnels to prove whether the possible benefits would actually occur.